Sport: Events affected due to coronavirus epidemic

 * Asian Champions League matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG have been postponed.

-Guangzhou and the two Shanghai clubs will now join the competition in April, with their group matches due to be played by the end of May.
+Guangzhou and the Shanghai clubs will join the competition in April, with their group matches due to be played in May.

-Shanghai Shenhua and Shanghai SIPG were due to play away at Perth Glory and Sydney FC next week but Australian officials sought to reschedule the matches after their government imposed a travel ban on foreign nationals arriving from China.
+Shanghai Shenhua and Shanghai SIPG were due to play away at Perth Glory and Sydney FC but Australian officials sought to reschedule matches after their government imposed a travel ban on foreign nationals arriving from China.

 * The Chinese Football Association said domestic games at all levels would be postponed.